A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: University of Delaware Scaled Smart City (UDSSC)

 \subsubsection{Merging scenario:}

 There have been several approaches for automated vehicle merging as reported in \cite{Malikopoulos2016a}.
-In this paper, we consider the decentralized control approach described in Section \ref{sec:control} with the Main Frame tracking the positions of each \ac{mcav} in order to determine when vehicles enter merging control regions.
-Practically a \ac{ros} service updates an ordered list as new cars enter a region and the boundaries of each region are indicated by a transition similarly to how transitions join road segments.
-Once inside a control region a virtual robot tracks the desired velocity profile exactly and reference tracking is used to mimic this behavior by the associated \ac{mcav}.
-The software is structured such that new control methods can be easily interchanged for comparison and testing highlighting another advantage of the UDSSC testbed.
+In this paper, we consider the control approach described in Section \ref{sec:control} with the Main Frame tracking the positions of each \ac{mcav} in order to determine when vehicles enter the control zones.
+Once inside the control zone a virtual robot tracks the desired velocity profile exactly and reference tracking is used to mimic this behavior by the associated \ac{mcav}.